jacadzaca/efficient_minecraft/README.md

 ```bash
 ./create_server
 ```
-...you can also give your container a name with:
+...you can also give your container by supplying a -n argument:
 ```bash
 ./create_server -n some-name
 ```